Inkerman (horse): 1979: four-year-old season

 In 1979 Inkerman was based in California where he was trained by Charlie Whittingham.
 The colt took time to acclimatise to North American racing and was beaten in his first three starts before winning an allowance race at Hollywood Park on 17 June.
 In July he was stepped up in class and showed improved form to finish third in both the American Handicap and the Sunset Handicap.

 1980: five-year-old season

 In 1980 Inkerman continued to race exclusively in California.
 He was beaten in allowance races on his first two starts and then ran second to Bold Tropic in the American Handicap.
 On 21 July on his final racecourse appearance, he made his second attempt to win the Sunset Handicap.
 Ridden by Willie Shoemaker, he won the race, beating his front-running stablemate Obraztsovy into second place.

 Stud record

 At the end of his racing career, Inkerman was retired to become a breeding stallion in the United States.
 He appears to have attracted little interest from breeders and sired no winners of any consequence.
 His last reported foals were born in 1988.

+Pedigree

+Inkerman is inbred 4S x 5S x 5D to the stallion Hyperion, meaning that he appears fourth generation and fifth generation (via Tropical Sun) on the sire side of his pedigree, and fifth generation (via Eleanor Cross) on the dam side of his pedigree.